 Neben der Eskalation von Alarmen können auch individuelle Regeln für den Fall definiert werden, dass auf einen Alarm innerhalb eines bestimmten Zeitraumes keine Reaktion erfolgt ist.
 Beispielsweise könnte ein dringender Alarm einen Service Request ausgelöst haben, der zuständige Servicetechniker ist aber unterwegs und hat den Alarm nicht bemerkt.
 Nachdem der Service Request 30 Minuten unbearbeitet geblieben ist, wird er automatisch an einen Kollegen weiter geleitet und der Serviceleiter informiert: Auf diese Weise unterstützt symmedia SP/1 Monitoring Hersteller dabei, Service Level Agreements einhalten zu können.

-OEE reporting allows the presentation of the overall equipment effectiveness, i.e. the product of "quality", "availability" and "performance" in various views of the entire machine park.
+The OEE evaluation is a possible use of symmedia SP/1 Monitoring.
+It allows the display of the overall plant effectiveness, i.e. the product of "quality", "availability" and "performance" in different views of the entire machine park.

 symmedia SP/1 provides the corresponding interface and ensures that sensitive machine data can be safely transported from A to B. The system is designed to provide a high level of security for the machine data.